Device Box Fill Calculations: Sizing for Receptacles and Dimmers

 Example Calculation: Single-Gang Box with a GFCI Receptacle

-Let’s apply these steps to a common scenario: installing a GFCI receptacle in a plastic single-gang box.
-The box has one 12/2 NM cable coming in and one 12/2 NM cable going out.
+Let’s apply these steps to a common scenario: installing a GFCI receptacle in a plastic single-gang box with one 12/2 NM cable coming in and another 12/2 NM cable going out.

-- Volume per Conductor: Since we are using #12 wire, the volume allowance is 2.25 in.³ per conductor.
+- Volume per Conductor: For #12 wire the volume allowance is 2.25 in.³ per conductor.

 - Conductor Equivalents Count:

-- Device (GFCI Receptacle): 2 (a double allowance)
+- Device (GFCI Receptacle): 2 (double volume allowance for the device yoke/strap).

 - Total Equivalents: 4 + 1 + 2 = 7